top of page

 Thank you for reaching out to the IAMAW, we will contact you shortly!

-A union is not an outside entity that comes in and makes unilateral changes in your workplace, a union is YOU and your co-workers joining together to aquire a binding contract that everyone can live with.
-The IAM has trained negotiators to be your voice at the bargaining table, skilled attorneys to hold the employer accountable under federal and state law, and 600,000 active and retired members to show solidarity when needed.
+A union is not an outside entity that comes in and makes unilateral changes in your workplace, a union is YOU and your co-workers joining together to acquire a binding contract that everyone can live with.
+The IAM has trained negotiators to be your voice at the bargaining table with an elected bargaining committee from the shop floor to make sure your interests and needs are being fought for.
+We have a staff made up of skilled attorneys to hold the employer accountable under federal and state laws if it's deemed necessary to go that route, and almost 700,000 active and retired members to show solidarity when needed.

 There are many reasons for wanting to join a union.
 Maybe your employer makes promises they don't keep, maybe management is constantly making mistakes and blaming it on team members.
 A union holds your employer accountable in the same way that its employees are accountable.